mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 }
 ```

 Something I want to point out here.
 When we call *rs.stepDown()*, it always tries to choose a *new primary node*.
-But in this case, other than the current primary, there's only one node that's eligible to become the primary.

-Which means that if we were to call an election right now, this node would have to become the primary node.

-So incidentally, by changing node priority, we've rigged the election in favor of this node.
+But in this case, other than the *current primary, there's only one node that's eligible to become the primary*.
+Which means that if we were to *call an election* right now, this *node would have to become the primary node*.
+So incidentally, by changing *node priority, we've rigged the election in favor of this node*.

 So just to prove our theory, we'll call an election on this replica set.